jstkdng/aur/README.md

 pacman-key --lsign-key "${fingerprint}"
 ```

-After this you should be able to maintain any packages I maintain.
+After this you should be able to install any packages I maintain.